The Neighbors: Income

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the Cradock

-neighborhood is English, spoken by 92.3% of households.
-Other important languages spoken here include French and Tagalog (the first language of the Philippine region).
+neighborhood is English, spoken by 91.5% of households.
+Other important languages spoken here include French and Spanish.